threefoldtecharchive/info_manual3/wiki/weblets/weblets_qvm.md

 # QSFS Virtual Machine

-Deploy a new virtual machine wiht QSFS on the Threefold Grid
+Deploy a new virtual machine with QSFS on the Threefold Grid

 !!!include:weblets_play_go
 - Make sure you have an activated [profile](weblets_profile_manager)